aarron-lee/PowerControl/README.md

 # Disclaimer

-forked for my own personal use, I will not provide any support for this fork
+forked for my own personal use

+# Attribution

+Major thanks to the PowerControl devs for creating such an awesome plugin